GeoMOER/FORCE/docs/index.md

 # Setting

-This course will take place in a hybrid setting (exept for the first session) with a digital classroom and additional students being present in person in the physical classroom (**F 14 | 00A19**).
+This course is in supplement to Upscaling Biodiversity and GeoAI course (**F 14 | 00A19**).
-Details on this synchronous hybrid classroom format will be provided in the first session, which will take place **in presence only on Wednesday 12.04.2023 at 10:15 am**.
+#Details on this synchronous hybrid classroom format will be provided in the first session, which will take place **in presence only on Wednesday 12.04.2023 at 10:15 am**.
-The link to the digital classroom of the first session is provided in the [Ilias course environment](https://ilias.uni-marburg.de/goto.php?target=crs_2785662&client_id=UNIMR){:target="_blank"}
+#The link to the digital classroom of the first session is provided in the [Ilias course environment](https://ilias.uni-marburg.de/goto.php?target=crs_2785662&client_id=UNIMR){:target="_blank"}
- (only accessible for members of the course who are logged-in into Ilias).
+# (only accessible for members of the course who are logged-in into Ilias).
 Please also seriously check and follow the [Information on the Coronavirus](https://www.uni-marburg.de/de/universitaet/administration/sicherheit/coronavirus){:target="_blank"} of the University of Marburg.
 {: .notice--info}